 If you’re more technical and you already use a browser extension or add-on such as Greasemonkey for Firefox or Tampermonkey for Chrome, you can put a script in the browser extension and eliminate that one click of a bookmark.

 Using a browser extension is beyond the scope of this post.
 Here’s a solution I found on the Internet:

 I didn’t test either script.
 It may not be the only solution or the best one.
-Inspect and use it at your own risk.
-Because I don’t log into TreasuryDirect frequently, clicking on a bookmark once per session is easy enough for me.
+Please inspect and use it at your own risk.
+Because I don’t log into the TreasuryDirect system frequently, clicking on a bookmark once per session is easy enough for me.